-Binghamton University’s Decker College of Nursing and Health Sciences has created a series of seven educational modules to help health professionals advance their knowledge of vulnerable populations and the factors that impact access to healthcare.
+Binghamton University’s Decker College of Nursing and Health Sciences has created a series of six educational modules to help health professionals increase their knowledge with the goal of advancing healthcare for all people.

 Who can register

-The educational modules are available via Brightspace and offer a self-paced, independent, topic-specific learning experience.
-Each module will take 2–3 hours to complete.
+The program is available via Brightspace and offers a self-paced, independent, topic-specific learning experience.
+Each module will take 1–2 hours to complete.

 - Hepatitis C

-Upon the successful completion of each module, participants will be offered the option to earn 12 credit hours of Nursing Continuing Professional Development continuing education.
-See below for details and learning outcomes.
+Upon the successful completion of the program, participants will be offered the option to qualify for 10 contact hours of continuing education.
+Details and learning outcomes are below.

 Nursing Continuing Professional Development (NCPD)

-Binghamton University Decker College of Nursing and Health Sciences is approved as a provider of nursing continuing professional development by the Northeast Multistate Division Education Unit, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Binghamton University Decker College of Nursing and Health Sciences is approved with distinction as a provider of nursing continuing professional development by the Northeast Multistate Division Education Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.